Ccconvict72/Schedule-1-calculator/README.md

   - Step‐by‐step breakdown of how each additive transforms existing effects (visualized in a horizontal “mixing path” widget).

 - **Unmixing Calculator**
-  - Choose a base product or let the program “pick the best one for me.”
+  - Choose a base product or let the program **“pick the best one for me.”**
   - Select up to _N_ desired effects (limit set in Settings).
   - Runs a breadth‐first search to find a minimal‐cost sequence of additives that produces _all_ chosen effects.
+  - Automatically selects the best weed for your chosen effects if you use **“Pick the best one for me.”**
   - Displays each additive step, final effect list, total additive cost, and sell price.
   - Cancel anytime if the search is taking too long.